CLARIAH/grlc/README.md

 - Request parameter mappings into SPARQL: grlc is compliant with [BASIL's convention](https://github.com/the-open-university/basil/wiki/SPARQL-variable-name-convention-for-WEB-API-parameters-mapping) on how to map GET/POST request parameters into SPARQL
 - Automatic, user customizable population of parameter values in swagger-ui's dropdown menus via SPARQL triple pattern querying
+- **[NEW]** Parameter values can now also be specified in the query decorators to save endpiont requests
 - URL-based content negotiation: you can request for specific content types by attaching them to the operation request URL, e.g. [http://localhost:8088/CEDAR-project/Queries/residenceStatus_all.csv](http://localhost:8088/CEDAR-project/Queries/residenceStatus_all.csv) will request for results in CSV
 - Pagination of API results, as per the `pagination` decorator and [GitHub's API Pagination Traversal](https://developer.github.com/guides/traversing-with-pagination/)
 - Docker images in Docker Hub for easy deployment